cltl/vu-rm-pip3/docs/usage.md

 - input layers (`-i`): the wrapper executes all components from the ones acting on, i.e., creating or modifying the input layers;
 - goal layers (`-o`): the wrapper will execute all components up to and including those that output these layers, and filter out downstream components;
-- excluded components (`-m`): (in combination with given input/output layers): excludes components acting on the given input/output layers.
+- excluded components (`-e`): (in combination with given input/output layers): excludes components acting on the given input/output layers.

 Layers and components are documented [here](https://github.com/cltl/vu-rm-pip3/blob/master/docs/newsreader.md).